McNopper/ZeroInfinity/README.md

-# Solving indeterminate forms using interval arithmetic
+# Solving indeterminate forms with extended real numbers and intervals

 *by Norbert Nopper*